 To some of you this might sound nearly impossible and some of you may be thinking – I already do.
 This challenge is designed to help those of you who really want to live the real food lifestyle but might need a little guidance to get started.
 This challenge is also for all of you who have already figured it out, but you have fallen off the bandwagon.
 Let’s face it – it’s not easy to stay on a healthy real food diet this time of year.
 The holidays bring a lot of stress and added to-do list items which can take time away from your healthy routine.
 Not to mention, the holiday gatherings that are full of unhealthy food temptations.

 Everyone who joins this challenge is making a pact to eat only real food for 7 days!
-There are two ways you can participate in the challenge:

 If you want to get really serious about this challenge and take full advantage of the support you can get from this group – this is for you.
 Making a big lifestyle change can be difficult on your own but with a huge group of people doing it along with you it is a lot easier – and a lot more fun!
 As a member of this challenge you will receive: